Media

 Valentina Mgeni

-Secretary Valentina Mgeni is serving her second term on the Prairie Island Tribal Council.
+Secretary Valentina Mgeni is serving her third term on the Prairie Island Tribal Council.
 Prior to being elected to Tribal Council, Mgeni worked for 12 years in the Tribe’s Finance department as a staff accountant.
-Mgeni’s been active in the Community, serving on The Enrollment and Pow Wow Committees, the Election Board and Green Team.
+Mgeni’s been active in the Community, serving on the Enrollment and Pow Wow Committees, the Election Board, and the Green Team.
+Mgeni is excited to see increased involvement by Tribal Members in community activities and hopes that will translate into more Members seeking employment with the Tribe.
+Economic development, affordable housing for Members, and efforts to attract and retain employees for the government and business enterprises are among Mgeni’s top priorities on Tribal Council.
 Mgeni holds an associate degree in business administration from Globe University and a bachelor’s degree in business administration with an emphasis in accounting from National American University.
-Mgeni grew up on St. Paul’s Eastside and lives in Maplewood with her husband, Rahkmon.
-They have four daughters (Monica, Marissa, Mahalia, Maia) and two sons (Rahkmon II and Alex), and are grandparents to eight granddaughters (Mah-Leigha, Jayciana, Milliana, Addyson Mae, Myla, Mni, Leilani and Aliya).
+Mgeni grew up on St. Paul’s Eastside and lives in Maplewood with her husband.
+They have four daughters and two sons and are grandparents to 10 grandchildren.
 Mgeni likes to spend time with family, crafting, and cheering on our Minnesota sports teams.

 Michael Childs Jr.

-Treasurer Michael Childs Jr. is serving his second term on the Prairie Island Tribal Council.
+Treasurer Michael Childs Jr. is serving his third term on the Prairie Island Tribal Council.
 Childs previously served on the Tribe’s Business Committee, Election Board and Election Committee.
-He had a 14-year career at Xcel Energy nuclear power plant, where he worked as an instrument and control specialist.
-He served as a technical consultant to Prairie Island during the relicensing of Xcel’s nuclear power plant in 2008.
+Childs also represents his community on the Energy Transition Advisory Committee for the Department of Employment and Economic Development of Minnesota.
+Childs’ priorities on Tribal Council include improving the consistency and effectiveness of government operations and promoting healing and balance within the community.
+He remains a strong advocate for increasing community involvement in government and is focused on ensuring the next seven generations of Tribal Members have the best lives possible.
+Childs is concerned about how substance use disorders affect individuals and their families and is an active member of Al-Anon, which is for friends and family of problem drinkers.
+Childs had a 14-year career at Xcel Energy power plants that included Prairie Island and Red Wing, where he worked as an instrument and control specialist.
+He served as a technical consultant to Prairie Island during the relicensing of Xcel’s nuclear power plant starting around 2009.
 Childs earned an associate degree in computer and consumer electronics from Northwestern Electronics Institute, an associate of arts from Inver Hills Community College, and a bachelor’s degree in automotive engineering technology with a minor in manufacturing engineering technology from Minnesota State University Mankato, where he graduated Magna Cum Laude.
 Born in Minneapolis and living there until he was about 10, Childs finished growing up on Prairie Island.
 Childs’ father, the late Michael Childs, Sr., served on Prairie Island Tribal Council in the 1990s.
-His mother, Myra Childs, volunteered at schools by teaching Dakota culture and beading.
-Childs and his wife, Wendy, live in Welch.
-He has two daughters, Ally and Emmy, and two stepsons, Jaime, and Dylan.
-Child’s loves animals and has three cats.
+His mother volunteered at schools by teaching Dakota culture and beading.
+Childs and his wife live in Welch.
+He has two daughters and two stepsons.
+Child’s loves animals and has many cats.
 He also has a lifelong passion for repairing cars and general fabrication and has two racecars that he will race occasionally.
 He enjoys volunteering, exercising, and working outdoors.

 Mobile Nav